Dr. Marcel Junqueira, M.D.

 Dr. Roberts was born and raised in Pueblo, Colorado.
 He graduated in the top 10 from South High School.
 He received his Bachelor of Science degree in Exercise Science Cum Laude from Brigham Young University and obtained his medical degree from the Medical College of Wisconsin.
 His residency was completed at the University of New Mexico, Department of Emergency Medicine, where he served as one of the Chief Residents.

-Dr. Roberts is a passionate community volunteer and currently serves as Assistant Professor of Emergency Medicine at the University of New Mexico, and on the Board of Directors for the Colorado Medical Society, representing the Pueblo County Medical Society.
+Dr. Roberts is a passionate community volunteer and currently serves as Assistant Professor of Emergency Medicine at the University of New Mexico, and has served on the Board of Directors for the Colorado Medical Society, representing the Pueblo County Medical Society.

 Dr. Weber is the medical director for most EMS agencies in southeastern Colorado along with being the Regional Medical Director for both Southeast Colorado RETAC and Southern Colorado RETAC.
 He has been an ED physician for about 30 years, and is board certified in EMS.
 He was the ED director at St Mary-Corwin Emergency Department.